armory/docs/content/en/docs/spinnaker/policy-engine.md

 Make sure you can meet the following version requirements for the Policy Engine:
 * OPA versions 0.12.x or 0.13.x
 * Halyard 1.7.2 or later if you are using Halyard to manage Spinnaker
-* Armory Spinnaker 2.16.0 or later for Pipeline save time validation
+* Armory 2.16.0 or later for Pipeline save time validation
-* Armory Spinnaker 2.19.0 or later for Pipeline runtime validation
+* Armory 2.19.0 or later for Pipeline runtime validation

 ## Before You Start
 Using the Policy Engine requires an understanding of OPA's [rego syntax](https://www.openpolicyagent.org/docs/latest/policy-language/) and how to [deploy an OPA server](https://www.openpolicyagent.org/docs/latest/#running-opa).